Germany: Why car owners are reluctant to go electric | DW | 18.06.2021

 "But if you take your normal usage patterns or habits, you rarely need the full range of the battery."

-Meyer from Agora Verkehrswende says she doubts range will still be a concern in a year or two because of rapid improvements in battery technology.
+Meyer from Agora Verkehrswende said she doubts range will still be a concern in a year or two because of rapid improvements in battery technology.

 Range anxiety among potential e-car drivers might not be such a problem if places to charge were as ubiquitous as petrol stations.

-"The biggest obstacle as of today is setting up the appropriate infrastructure for charging," Pfitzner said.
+"The biggest obstacle as of today is setting up the appropriate infrastructure for charging," said Pfitzner.
 "We are heavily investing in that on our own.
 It also has to become a prerequisite in government planning that we set up that infrastructure."

-There are currently around 42,000 publich charging stations across Germany. .
+There are currently around 42,000 public charging stations across Germany.
 But there will need to be a lot more to cater to the millions of e-cars in the government's emission-cutting plan.

-Germany currently doesn't have enough charging stations to free the e-car sceptics of their range anxiety
+Germany currently doesn't have enough charging stations to free the e-car skeptics of their range anxiety

-"We really need to speed up," Meyer said.
+"We really need to speed up," said Meyer.
 "If you are really thinking in the ballpark of 14 million electric vehicles in 2030, you need 10 times or 20 times as many charge points as we have now."

-One reason for the slow progress, she says, is that planning and permit approval for charging infrastructure is a complicated process that often involves different local authorities.
+One reason for the slow progress, she said, is that planning and permit approval for charging infrastructure is a complicated process that often involves different local authorities.

-Another concern raised by German drivers is the fact that producing batteries for electic cars is an incredibly energy-intensive process.
+Another concern raised by German drivers is the fact that producing batteries for electric cars is an incredibly energy-intensive process.
 Manufacturing an e-car produces more CO2 emissions than producing a conventional car.
 But in Europe, these higher manufacturing emissions are compensated within an average of two years of driving an e-car.
-And over their entire lifecycle, electric cars in Europe generate around three times fewer emissions than diesel or petrol cars.
+And over their entire life cycle, electric cars in Europe generate around three times fewer emissions than diesel or petrol cars.

-"Also in Germany, where we have a relatively coal-intensive electricity mix, [e-cars] are better than combustion engine cars in most cases," Meyer said.
+"Also in Germany, where we have a relatively coal-intensive electricity mix, [e-cars] are better than combustion engine cars in most cases," said Meyer.

 Still, it's worth noting that the climate benefit is smaller in countries where most of the electricity used to charge the batteries comes from fossil fuels rather than renewables.
-Ensuring that the electrification of the auto sector translates into the intended emissions savings also means Germany will have to ramp up renewables.
+Ensuring that the electrification of the auto sector translates into the intended emissions savings also means Germany will have to ramp up the renewable energy sector.

 Germany's car industry has stressed that although rolling out more battery-powered cars is a priority, it shouldn't be seen as the only way to bring down emissions.
 The country's top car lobby, the Association of the Automotive Industry (VDA), argues that synthetic fuels could potentially be used to make combustion engine cars climate-neutral in the future.

 "We will not achieve the climate targets if we do not also address the existing fleet and possibly also consider how to replace fossil fuels for new vehicles.
-And that's why we need a committed strategy for synthetic fuels and hydrogen for the transport sector as a whole," VDA president Hildegard Müller said.
+And that's why we need a committed strategy for synthetic fuels and hydrogen for the transport sector as a whole," said VDA head Hildegard Müller.

 The government plans to phase out fossil fuel combustion engines by 2035, but has emphasized that hydrogen could power these cars in the future.